 Serve with oyster crackers and a warm loaf of sourdough bread for dipping.

-Sidekick: For beer drinkers, Sam Adams Boston Lager or another New England craft beer are the most obvious choices, and for the winos (read all the friends I left behind in Texas), I’d suggest a buttery, oaky California Chardonnay, Pinot Grigio, or a white Burgundy.
+Sidekick: For beer drinkers, Sam Adams Boston Lager or another New England craft beer is the most obvious beverage choice, and for the winos (read all the friends I left behind in Texas), I’d suggest a buttery-oaky California Chardonnay, a light Pinot Grigio, or a white Burgundy.